10 Easy Ways to Save Energy This Summer

-Stay cool and comfortable this summer with these energy-saving tips.
+Stay cool and comfortable at home with these energy-saving tips.

 - Use a qualified contractor to professionally maintain your central air at least every two years.
 And, be sure to clean leaves and grass clippings off your outdoor air-conditioning unit.

 - Run major appliances before 10 a.m. and after 9 p.m. or on weekends.
 This helps lower the demand for power during peak times.

 - Don't overcool with your air conditioner.
 Set your thermostat as high as is comfortable, preferably 78˚F or higher when you are home and up to 85˚F when you are away.
 Consider upgrading to a smart thermostat—Wi-Fi connected thermostats can adjust temperatures automatically based on your routine, saving energy almost effortlessly!

 - Swap your lightbulbs with LEDs, which use up to 75% less energy than standard incandescent bulbs and last 15 to 25 times longer.

 - Unplug your phone chargers, printers, computers and other electronic equipment when you are not using them.
 These devices can still use energy when not in use and can account for 5 to 10% of your total energy use.

 - Run a whole house fan, room or ceiling fans.
 Be sure to turn off ceiling and room fans when no one is in the room—fans cool people, not rooms.

 - Seal around your window air-conditioner so cool air cannot escape.
 If you need to purchase a new unit, consider a Wi-Fi window air conditioner—you can control them remotely with smartphone apps, which allow you to turn up the temperature while you’re away and then precool your home shortly before you return.